AgoraLab/agora-chat-uikit/ios/advanced-features-and-customizations/customize_message_list.md

 - `Appearance.chat.bubbleStyle = .withArrow`: This property is the style type of the message bubble.
 It has two enumeration values.
 The default is a bubble with sharp corners and the other is a message bubble with polygonal rounded corners.

 - `Appearance.chat.contentStyle = [.withReply,.withAvatar,.withNickName,.withDateAndTime]`: This property is the message list item, which is the content displayed in the cell.
 By default, it displays the reply message bubble, the message sender's avatar, the message sender's nickname, and the date and time of the message.
 The value-added functions include the expression response to the message (`MessageReaction`) and the opening of a topic discussion group in the group based on the current message (`MessageThread`).
-Make sure to enable these two features in the Console before adding them.

     ``` swift
         //Whether to show the message topic or not.